Missouri Business Facts

 DBA: Your Missouri Fictitious Business Name is valid for five years (unless you change company name or other information listed on the FBN).
 Renewals must be made in the six months before the date that the registration expires.

 LLC: Missouri does not require LLCs to file an annual report.

 Corporation: Missouri corporations are required to file an annual report.
 The annual report is due each year by the end of the month, 3 months after the corporation was registered/incorporated.
-The filing fee is $20.
+The filing fee is $20 if you file online.